 It’s hard to resist the sweet ball of fur known as the Pomeranian.
 Not only is this breed uber cute, the Pomeranian is a wonderful addition to the family, thanks to its docile temperament, intelligence and devotion.
 With a string of fantastic character traits, and its simply irresistible looks, the Pomeranian became the star of many a household.
 And just to prove you shouldn’t judge a book by its cover (no matter how cute it is), the Pomeranian makes an excellent watchdog – just don’t expect it will scare people off.
 Small, but with plenty of spirit, the Pomeranian will stand firmly by its loving family.

-It may be small in size, but Pomeranians are quite sturdy when it comes to its appearance and bone structure.
+And although they may be small in size, the Pomeranians are quite sturdy when it comes to their appearance and bone structure.
 Often compared to small foxes due to the shape of its face, the Pomeranian sports a plumed tail that feathers over its back.
 Being so small yet strong, these dogs will have plenty of energy and will love to play and exercise daily.

-A favorite among those who show dogs, Pomeranians’ easygoing personalities make them a great forever companion as well.
+A favorite among those who show dogs, Pomeranians’ easy going personalities make them a great forever companion as well.
 You can trust that your Pomeranian will be outgoing, easily trainable, and will love being the center of attention.
 And the looks will be simply impossible to resist.
 Read on to find out more about the Pomeranian.

 The Pomeranian is a wonderful addition to the family, thanks to its docile temperament, intelligence and devotion.

-The history of this attractive dog breed can be traced back to the Prussian region of Pomerania, the history of the Pomeranian can be traced to the ancient Spitz dogs that were originally used as sled dogs.
+The history of this attractive dog breed can be traced back to the Prussian region of Pomerania, where the Pomeranian breed gradually emerged from the ancient Spitz dogs that were originally used as sled dogs.
 The breed’s name originally came from the historical region of Pomerania (now present day Germany and Poland).
 Originally weighing nearly 30 pounds, the dog served as an able herder of sheep in its larger form.
 However, where the original Spitz was a true dog with a role, the much smaller Pomeranian really isn’t.
 These were bred to be small and thus cuter, and were basically bred as lap and show dogs.
 These dogs, which weighed in at a hefty four to five pounds, became an instant hit among the nobility of the day.
 Its natural skills at showmanship not only made them popular dogs for showing in competitions, but also popular in the circus for its outgoing and winning personalities as well as their agility and ability to learn fairly complicated tricks.
 Having an exotic pupper to proudly display in their arms was a hit with the nobles of the day – and easily displayed their wealth and aristocratic position.
 The Pomeranian spread all over Europe from that moment on.

 Food / Diet